 The Da Vinci Satellite team is recruiting!
-The different positions within the Technical team, the Education team, the Business team and the Public Relations team can be found below.
+The different positions within the Core team, Technical team, Education team, and Business team can be found below.
+All positions listed start as soon as possible unless otherwise specified.
 If you have any questions, please don’t hesitate to send us an email.
-This page is in English as it is a requirement that our team members know English.
+This page is in English as all we require all our team members speak English.

 Technical positions